justinpaulosolo/justinpaulosolo/README.md

 # Hello, World! 👋

-I'm a Full Stack Software Engineer with a passion for writing code, solving problems, automating tasks, and building software.
+I'm a Software Engineer with a passion for writing great tools, solving problems and learning program languages.

 ## 📚 Technical Expertise